npat-efault/npat-efault.github.io/_posts/2016-10-14-pause-resume-a-nice-little-pattern.md

 in fact paused.
 Multiple controlling goroutines can call "pause"; the same number must call "resume" before the contolling goroutine resumes.

+If only *one* controlling goroutine were to issue pause requests, the solution would be a simple mutex.
+That is, the controlled goroutine would do something like:

+    for {
+        mu.Lock()

+        // Do whatever

+        mu.Unlock()
+	}

+That is, the controlled goroutine would operate with a semaphore held, and it would release the and reclaim the semaphore periodically.
+The pause request would be issued by the controlling goroutine by holding the mutex, and the resume request by releasing it.

+With multiple goroutines being able to issue pause requests it gets a bit more complicated...

 Here's an implementation using channels.
 It utilizes two channels of the "empty" type.
 One carries pause requests, the other resume